HrishikeshP-01/BigData_Concepts/README.md

 - *Elasticsearch* – a distributed search & analytics engine which stores large volumes of data for fast search, fine-tuned relevancy & powerful analytics that’s easily scalable
 - *Cockroach DB* – commercial distributed SQL DBMS that stores copies of data in multiple locations, easily scalable, consistent replication

+## Need for in-memory storage systems
+- Performance requirements of big data tools have been hard to align.
+These tools require storage & processing power.
+This has lead to the rise of in-memory storage systems.
+- The application interacts with a master server which in-turn interacts with multiple RAM data partitions.
+The main memory is accessed only when querying data.
+This allows for faster access of the data.
+Data is loaded into in-memory databases in a compressed & non-relational format.
+It allows for direct navigation from index to row/column.
+Eg: Maria DB, Redis, SAP Hana
+#### In-memory storage systems
+- RAM is volatile & data is lost when hardware crashes.
+Non-volatile RAM (nvRAM) are being developed to mitigate the problem as they provide more persistent memory.
+For now, Flash is also used but there is a limit to how many times data can be written & erased on it.
+- In-memory database system can also act as a read-only analytic database.
+This can be used to store historical data on metrics for BI applications.
+This eliminates data indexing & could reduce IT costs.
+- Lack of translation & caching enables high speed.
+The data is used in the same form as the application that contains it.